ljmartin/Missing_label_problem/README.md

 * 'data' has the dataset used - molecular fingerprints and label vectors from ChEMBL.
 * 'identifying_correlated_data' demonstrates our block bootstrapping technique that reduces bias during performance evaluation.
 * 'binding_sites' contains the code for unsupervised clustering of ligand sets into their binding sites.
 * 'filling_in_missing_labels' contains the code used to fill in missing labels based on correlations between targets.
+In addition, there is a notebook with a demonstration of scraping PubChem assay data to validate the predicted labels.

 ## Blurb: